KoldBrewEd/api4graphql-mcp/README.md

 This server connects to a Microsoft Fabric GraphQL API using OAuth2 client credentials.
 Credentials and endpoint are provided via a `.env` file.

+> **Important:** You must configure Service Principal access for your Microsoft Entra app and Fabric workspace as described in the [official Microsoft documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-service-principal).
+This includes enabling Service Principals in the Fabric Tenant Admin portal and granting the required permissions to your app.

 #### Setup

 1. **Install dependencies:**